pebreo/pebreo.github.io/MidgameUBI.md

 ## Bill

 The tide of technological progress has always had a way of washing away the familiar.
-From the clatter of horseshoes replaced by the roar of airplanes to the rhythmic clack of typewriters silenced by the hum of computers, humanity has constantly adapted to a world reshaped by innovation.
+From the clatter of horseshoes replaced by the roar of airplanes to the rhythmic clack of typewriters silenced by the hum of computers, it seems humanity has constantly adapted to a world reshaped by new inventions.
 Today, on the greasy floor of her auto repair shop, Bill grapples with the next wave – the rise of electric cars and the ominous whisper of robots capable of replacing even skilled mechanics.

 A pang of unease settles in his gut as she examines a sleek electric car hoisted on the hydraulic lift.
 The diagnostic tools in his hand, once comforting extensions of his expertise, feel strangely cold.
 "Electric this, autonomous that," he mutters, wiping a stray bit of grease from her forehead.
 The future, once a distant horizon, seems to be barreling down on him like a runaway truck.